Digital-Grinnell/dlad-blog/content/posts/140-Adding-a-Custom-404-to-Hugo/index.md

 {{% /code %}}

 {{% box %}}
-Note that in order to "properly" display the block above I had to follow the advice found in [Hugo - Show ShortCode Markdown in Code Block](https://digitaldrummerj.me/hugo-show-shortcode-markdown-in-code-block/).
+Note that in order to "properly" display the block above I had to effectively turn my shortcode references into "comments" by following the advice found in [Hugo - Show ShortCode Markdown in Code Block](https://digitaldrummerj.me/hugo-show-shortcode-markdown-in-code-block/).
 {{% /box %}}

 Fortunately, the fourth paragraph in [this answer](https://stackoverflow.com/a/62495849) may hold the key.
 It suggests that...